37 Weeks Pregnant

 Tips for Week 37

-- Address pelvic pressure — Kegels, side-sleeping, support belt, pelvic tilts, prenatal PT.
+- Address pelvic pressure with Kegels, side-sleeping, a support belt, pelvic tilts, and prenatal physical therapy.

 Things To Do (Checklist)